Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Abstract

 \section{Abstract}

-Liquid democracy has gained popularity in recent years due to its ability to balance representation and delegation of power.
-In this work, we propose a generalization of the classic model that allows for fractional delegation of voting weight.
-Our approach enables agents to divide and delegate their votes to multiple agents, while retaining a portion of the voting power for themselves.
-We discuss the desirable properties of a reasonable generalization of the classic model and introduce a set of simpler voting measures that include a penalty factor on the length of delegation chains.
-We demonstrate that the proposed voting measure is a well-defined limit of these simpler measures when the penalty approaches zero, and inherits key features of the classic model.
-In the second part of the article, we investigate the existence of equilibrium states in a delegation game that employs the suggested measures.
-We show that this game has pure strategy Nash equilibria as long as a penalty on the length of delegation chains is enforced.
+In this study, we propose a generalization of the classic model of liquid democracy that allows fractional delegation of voting weight, while simultaneously allowing for the existence of equilibrium states.
+Our approach empowers agents to partition and delegate their votes to multiple representatives, all while retaining a fraction of the voting weight for themselves.
+We introduce a penalty mechanism for the length of delegation chains.
+We discuss the desirable properties of a reasonable generalization of the classic model, and prove that smaller penalty factors bring the model closer to satisfying these properties.
+In the subsequent section, we explore the presence of equilibrium states in a general delegation game utilizing the proposed voting measure.
+In contrast to the classical model, we demonstrate that this game exhibits Nash equilibria, contingent upon the imposition of a penalty on the length of delegation chains.